teateatea/heartbreaker/A/Classes/Holy-Men/Traditions/Mystic of Vymjir.md

 ___
 # ABILITIES
 ### Oversight
 *Denomination Bonus*<br>You are only loosely bound by fate.
-Once per day, you may reroll any one die after seeing the result.
-You retain this effect indefinitely.<!--When rolling on a random table, you may choose to reroll after seeing the result.
+Once per day, you may reroll any one die after seeing the result. <!--When rolling on a random table, you may choose to reroll after seeing the result.
 You retain this effect indefinitely. -->

-You lose *Oversight* if you willfully and unjustly encroach upon the freedoms of another.
+You lose *Oversight* at Sunrise, or immediately when you willfully and unjustly encroach upon the freedoms of another.
 Regain *Oversight* by performing or observing a sermon.

 ### *Create Vessel*
 As a full round action, you may impart a fragment of your soul to a corpse-minion you can touch.
 Give them any number of your HD, then choose a rollable total from those dice as their HP.
 Reduce your Max HP by the same amount.<!--reroll Max HP for both yourself and your Vessel> *(but do not change your Current HP)*. -->